-(ii) Other long-term employee benefit obligations
+(i) Other long-term employee benefit obligations

-The liabilities for long service leave and annual leave are not expected to be settled wholly within 12 months after the end of the year in which the employees render the related service.
-They are therefore measured as the present value of expected future payments to be made in respect of services provided by employees up to the end of the reporting year using the projected unit credit method.
-Consideration is given to expected future wage and salary levels, experience of employee departures and periods of service.
-Expected future payments are discounted using market yields at the end of the reporting year of high-quality corporate bonds with terms and currencies that match, as closely as possible, the estimated future cash outflows.
-Remeasurements as a result of experience adjustments and changes in actuarial assumptions are recognised in profit or loss.
+The company also has liabilities for long service leave that are not expected to be settled wholly within 12 months after the end of the year in which the employees render the related service.
+These obligations are therefore measured as the present value of expected future payments to be made in respect of services provided by employees up to the end of the reporting year.
+Consideration is given to expected future wage and salary levels, experience of employee departures and years of service.
+Expected future payments are discounted using market yields at the end of the reporting year of high-quality corporate bonds with terms that match, as closely as possible, the estimated future cash outflows.
+Remeasurements as a result of experience adjustments are recognised in profit or loss.